Quantum logic clock

 A quantum clock is a type of atomic clock with laser cooled single ions confined together in an electromagnetic ion trap.
-Developed in 2010 by physicists as the U.S. National Institute of Standards and Technology, the clock was 37 times more precise than the then-existing international standard.
-The quantum logic clock is based on an aluminium spectroscopy ion with a logic atom.
+Developed in 2010 by physicists at the U.S. National Institute of Standards and Technology, the clock was 37 times more precise than the then-existing international standard.
+The quantum logic clock is based on an Al spectroscopy ion with a logic atom.

-Both the aluminum-based quantum clock and the mercury-based optical atomic clock track time by the ion vibration at an optical frequency using a UV laser, that is 100,000 times higher than the microwave frequencies used in NIST-F1 and other similar time standards around the world.
+Both the Al-based quantum clock and the Hg-based optical atomic clock track time by the ion vibration at an optical frequency using a UV laser, that is 100,000 times higher than the microwave frequencies used in NIST-F1 and other similar time standards around the world.
 Quantum clocks like this are able to be far more precise than microwave standards.

 Accuracy

 The NIST team are not able to measure clock ticks per second because the definition of a second is based on the standard NIST-F1, which cannot measure a machine more precise than itself.
 However, the aluminum ion clock's measured frequency to the current standard is 1121015393207857.4(7) Hz.
 NIST have attributed the clock's accuracy to the fact that it is insensitive to background magnetic and electric fields, and unaffected by temperature.

 In March 2008, physicists at NIST described an experimental quantum logic clock based on individual ions of beryllium and aluminum.
 This clock was compared to NIST's mercury ion clock.
 These were the most accurate clocks that had been constructed, with neither clock gaining nor losing time at a rate that would exceed a second in over a billion years.

 In February 2010, NIST physicists described a second, enhanced version of the quantum logic clock based on individual ions of magnesium and aluminium.
 Considered the world's most precise clock in 2010 with a fractional frequency inaccuracy of 8.6 × 10^{−18}, it offers more than twice the precision of the original.